-Stream Channelization: The manipulation of a stream channel to increase the rate of water flow through the stream channel Manipulation may include deepening, widening, straightening, armoring, or other activities that change the stream cross-section or other aspects of stream channel geometry to increase the rate of water flow through the stream channel.
+Stream Channelization: The manipulation of a stream channel to increase the rate of water flow through the stream channel.
+Manipulation may include deepening, widening, straightening, armoring, or other activities that change the stream cross-section or other aspects of stream channel geometry to increase the rate of water flow through the stream channel.
 A channelized stream remains a water of the US, despite the modifications to increase the rate of water flow.

-Tidal Wetland: A tidal wetland is a wetland (i.e., water of the US) that is mundated by tidal waters.
+Tidal Wetland: A tidal wetland is a wetland (i.e., water of the US) that is inundated by tidal waters.
 The definition of a wetland and tidal waters can be found at 33 CFR 328.3(b) and 33 CFR 328.3(f), respectively.
 Tidal waters rise and fall in a predictable and measurable rhythm or cycle due to the gravitational pulls of the moon and sun.
 Tidal waters end where the rise and fall of the water surface can no longer be practically measured in a predictable rhythm due to masking by other waters, wind, or other effects.
 Tidal wetlands are located channelward of the high tide line (i.e., spring high tide line) and are inundated by tidal waters two times per lunar month, during spring high tides.

 Vegetated Buffer: A vegetated upland or wetland area next to rivers, streams, lakes, or other open waters which separates the open water from developed areas, including agricultural land.
-Vegetated buffers provide a variety of aquatic habitat functions and values (e.g., aquatic habitat for fish and other aquatic organisms, moderation of water temperature changes, and detritus for established by maintaining an existing vegetated area or planting native trees, shrubs, and herbaceous plants on land next to open-waters.
+Vegetated buffers provide a variety of aquatic habitat functions and values (e.g., aquatic habitat for fish and other aquatic organisms, moderation of water temperature changes, and detritus for aquatic food webs) and help improve or maintain local water quality.
+A vegetated buffer can be established by maintaining an existing vegetated area or planting native trees, shrubs, and herbaceous plants on land next to open-waters.
 Mowed lawns are not considered vegetated buffers because they provide little or no aquatic habitat functions and values.
-The establishment and maintenance of vegetated buffers is a method of compensatory mitigation that can be used in ensure that activities authorized by NWPs result in minimal adverse effects to the aquatic environment.
+The establishment and maintenance of vegetated buffers is a method of compensatory mitigation that can be used in conjunction with te restoration, creation, enhancement, or preservation of aquatic habitats to ensure that activities authorized by NWPs result in minimal adverse effects to the aquatic environment.
 (See General Condition 19.)